-Jean Bosco’s solution: Habona, Ltd. He created a company that produces affordable and environmentally friendly services and fuels in the form of biomass briquettes and pellets from waste.
-This serves as a sustainable alternative to wood charcoal, while also improving sanitation in homes.
+Jean Bosco’s solution: He created a company that produces affordable and environmentally friendly services and fuels in the form of biomass briquettes and pellets made from waste.
+This serves as a sustainable alternative to wood, while also improving sanitation and air quality in the home.

-Upon founding Habona and his other initiatives, Jean Bocso was recognized as the 2014 Top Young Entrepreneur of Rwanda, and received a prestigious 2015 Top Young Achievers award from the First Lady of Rwanda.
+For his efforts, Jean Bocso was recognized as the 2014 Top Young Entrepreneur of Rwanda, and received a prestigious 2015 Top Young Achievers award from the First Lady of Rwanda.

-At the 2016 Global Entrepreneur Summit, Jean Bosco spoke on a panel alongside former US President Barack Obama and Mark Zuckerberg.
-The following year, he was named as one of Forbes 30 under 30 Africa’s Promising Social Entrepreneurs.
-He has clearly gained no shortage of international recognition.
+At the 2016 Global Entrepreneur Summit, Jean Bosco spoke on a panel alongside Barack Obama and Mark Zuckerberg.
+The following year, he was named one of Forbes 30 under 30 Social Entrepreneurs in Africa.

-Several years later, Jean Bosco still resides in Kitabi, as he continues working closely to his local initiatives.
-His major focus is on expanding Habona to further encourage sustainability and employment creation, uplifting the lives of people in marginalized communities: “My greatest inspiration is that every little thing I do makes an impact in somebody else’s life.”
+Despite the worldwide attention, Jean Bosco still resides in Kitabi, fulfilled by the fact that Habona is uplifting the lives of people in marginalized communities by providing sustainable products and new local jobs: “My greatest inspiration is that every little thing I do makes an impact in somebody else’s life.”

 Through its Fellowship program launched in 2012, The Global Good Fund invests in high potential leaders committed to social impact worldwide.
 It also created the 360 MIRROR – the first evidence-based leadership assessment for social entrepreneurs and CEOs.

 Plant Some Positivity: Click To Share The Good News With Your Friends